dribnet/purvs/README.md

 add slider to control eyebrows, eyerims, skin color and eyebrow color.

 add tatto, middle triangle and slider control for beard

+add parameters for faces from 1 to 9, add RGB slider to change skin colors.